Watch for creation, renaming or removal of files and subfolders within any specified folder.

 A: Yes, you can use it if you include jxfilewatcher-1.3.partial.jar to application classpath instead of jxfilewatcher-1.3.jar.

 A: No, JxFileWatcher does not use this approach.
 It always uses file system notifications to detect the changes.

 A: JxFileWatcher reports all file system events to its listeners and number of events greatly depends on the file watcher settings and a watched folder.

-A: Yes, you can purchase JxFileWatcher Source Code License; it is provided on a per developer basis.
+A: Yes, you can purchase JxFileWatcher Source Code Licence; it is provided on a per developer basis.
 Please contact our sales team if you are interested in this option.

-A: No. The Project license is tied to one project only.
+A: No. The Project licence is tied to one project only.